-Here's what you can do:
+Here's what to talk to him about:

-- Help your parent plan healthy meals a week in advance. - Shop with your parent. - Take time to learn moneysaving tips for when you shop. - Help your parent put the food away.
-Then you will know where to find it. - Cook with your parent.
-Start by helping to prepare 1 or 2 meals a week.
-Try to learn how to prepare all the foods in a meal yourself. - Learn and use the healthy shopping and cooking tips.
+- Helping you plan healthy meals a week in advance. - Shopping with you. - Learning money-saving tips for when you shop. - Helping you put the food away.
+Then he'll know where to find it. - Cooking with you.
+He could start by helping prepare 1 or 2 meals a week.
+Encourage him to learn how to prepare all the foods in a meal himself.